i-am-deoye/JojoCore/README.md

 	}
 ```
    - Create Endpoint Types :
-   While the endpoints cases should be the same as the one in endpoints' key names  (4.
+   The endpoint type cases should be the same as the one in endpoints' key names  (4.
 Modules) Plist File Configuration <ConfigurationName.plist>
 ```swift
 	enum EndpointType : String{
 	     case profileAuthentication